Updated: 1st June 2021.

 - If any information in the application is found to be false or misleading, or grants are not applied for the purposes stated in the terms of funding and application, the grant will be repayable on demand.

-In this current climate, we are more than comfortable to work remotely and do any face to face meetings via zoom conference.
+In this current climate, we are more than comfortable working remotely and do any face to face meetings via zoom conference.

 Links To Grants